One of the biggest challenges we face as teachers is figuring out why some students are able to learn the material while others are not.

 Here are a few of the most common beliefs I see affecting students’ learning:

-2. They think their learning is someone else’s responsibility, like the teacher’s or the parents’.
+2. They believe their learning is someone else’s responsibility, like the teacher’s or the parents’.
 If they don’t get it, it’s someone else’s fault.
 They wait around until someone else helps them do it.

 What other reasons have you found that cause students to struggle?
 Leave me a note in the comments!